abhishekh-srivastava/abhishekh-srivastava.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Project Scientist in the Department of Land, Air and Water Resources at the University of California, Davis, USA.
 I work on a broad range of research areas pertaining to weather and climate extremes.
 Specifically, my research focuses on understanding the processes that lead to extreme precipitation and temperature events; exploring methods to reduce uncertainty in future projections of extremes; quantifying future changes in precipitation intensity-duration frequency (IDF) curves; detection & attribution of natural and human influences on extremes; decadal predictability; the innovative use of metrics for climate model evaluation; and co-production of actionable climate science.
 To perform this research, I am funded by the two United States Department of Energy (US-DOE) projects, [HyperFACETS](https://climatemodeling.science.energy.gov/projects/framework-improving-analysis-and-modeling-earth-system-and-intersectoral-dynamics-regional) and [CASCADE](https://climatemodeling.science.energy.gov/projects/calibrated-and-systematic-characterization-attribution-and-detection-extremes-cascade).
-The HyperFACETS project is

-A data-driven personal website
+In the The HyperFACETS project, my research is focused on producing decision-relevant hydroclimate informaton through metric-based model evaluation and projection, exploring methods to reduce uncertainties in futuer projections, large scale patterns associated woth the precipitation extremes.
+In the CASCADE project, I work on the detection and attribution of heat extremes and understaning the process that lead to heat extremes.

+Expertise
 ======
-Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

-Getting started
+Statistics of weather and climate extremes, detection and attribution, precipitation extremes, decadal variability and predictability, atmosphere- land-ocean-sea ice interaction, midlatitude dynamics, tropical-extratropical interaction, arctic-midlatitude interaction, aquaplanet simulations, climate change, metric development, climate model evaluation, co-production of actionable climate science.

+Education
 ======
-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section

-Site-wide configuration
+Ph.D.
+Climate Dynamics - George Mason University, Fairfax, VA, USA M.Sc.
+Physics - University of Allahabad, Allahabad, U.P., India B.Sc.
+Physics, Chemistry, Mathematics - University of Allahabad, Allahabad, U.P., India

+Experience
 ------
-The main configuration file for the site is in the base directory in [_config.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_config.yml), which defines the content in the sidebars and other site-wide features.
-You will need to replace the default variables with ones about yourself and your site's github repository.
-The configuration file for the top menu is in [_data/navigation.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_data/navigation.yml).
-For example, if you don't have a portfolio or blog posts, you can remove those items from that navigation.yml file to remove them from the header.
+.
+Assistant Project Scientist, University of California; Davis, CA, USA.
+Oct 2021-present.
+.
+Postdoctoral Scholar, University of California; Davis, CA, USA.
+Oct 2017-Sep2021.
+.
+Intern (Postdoctoral), George Mason University, Fairfax, VA, USA.
+July 2017-Sep 2017.
+.
+Graduate Research Assistant, George Mason University, Fairfax, VA, USA.
+2010-2017.
+.
+Lecturer in Physics, United College of Engineering and Research, Allahabad, U.P., India.
+Jan 2008 - June 2010.

 Create content & metadata
 ------